reviewpad/action-showcase/README.md

-# action-demo
+# action-showcase

-Repository to showcase Revy actions.
+Repository that showcases Reviewpad workflows.

 Check out the list of pull requests for examples.